When sending messages to patients you can either manually type a message, or pick one from a list.

 Therefore it’s important to only send messages as ‘Reply required’ if you actually need a response from the patient.
 Because if the patient doesn’t reply, they won’t see any messages you sent afterwards.

-'Send in body of email / SMS' and 'Send as SMS' options
+'Send in body of email / SMS'

 - If the 'Send in body of email / SMS' box is not ticked the patient will be sent a link to view your message in Patchs.
 If the patient has a Patchs account, they will need to log in to view the message.
 If they don't have a Patchs account, they will need to enter their date of birth to view the message.
-This option is recommended if you are sending sensitive information as it is the most secure.
+This option is recommended if you are sending sensitive information as it is most secure.
 Your practice name will be added by Patchs when the message has been sent and the patient will see your name in the Patchs chatbot - so there's no need to add these yourself.

 - If the 'Send in body of email / SMS' box is ticked your message will be sent as an email and/or SMS.
 The patient won't need to access Patchs to view your message.
 This option is recommended if you are not sending sensitive information as it is the least secure.
 Your practice name will be added by Patchs when the message has been sent - so there's no need to add this yourself.
 This option is currently not available for 'Reply required' messages, as patients still need to access Patchs online to reply to messages.